KaelElson05/modzt2/README.md

   - Threaded background tasks with progress bar
   - Live action log and recent actions list
-  - Dark/light themes with one click - Fix coming
+  - Dark/light themes with one click

 ---